-Can HMRC hold Directors Liable for Tax?
+Can HMRC hold Directors Liable for Outstanding Tax

-Can HMRC hold Directors liable for Tax?
+Can HMRC hold directors liable for outstanding tax?

-- result of neglect;
+- Result of neglect;

 The risk for Directors in an Insolvency owing Tax?